steqeq/0000/docs/reference/env-variables.rst

     * - | ``GPU_MAX_HW_QUEUES``
         | Sets the maximum number of hardware queues to be allocated per device.
       - ``4``
-      - The variable controls how many independent hardware queues HIP runtime can create per process, per device.
-If an application allocates more HIP streams than this number, then HIP runtime reuses the same hardware queues for the new streams in a round-robin manner.
-Note that this maximum number does not apply to hardware queues that are created for CU-masked HIP streams, or cooperative queues for HIP Cooperative Groups (single queue per device).
+      - This variable controls how many independent hardware queues HIP runtime can create per process, per device.
+If an application allocates more HIP streams than the specified value, then HIP runtime reuses the same hardware queues for the new streams in a round-robin manner.
+Note that this value doesn't apply to hardware queues that are created for CU-masked HIP streams or cooperative queues for HIP cooperative groups (single queue per device).

     * - | ``GPU_MAX_REMOTE_MEM_SIZE``
-        | Maximum size that allows device memory substitution with system.
+        | Sets the maximum size in KB for device memory substitution with the system.
       - ``2``
       -